ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-transactions.md

 There are basically two conflict scenarios:

 - Before a *transaction* updates a document, it will try to acquire a write lock.
-If the document is already locked, the transaction will fail.
+If the document is already locked the transaction will fail.

 - Before a *non-transactional operation* tries to update a document, it will try to acquire a write lock.
-If the document is already locked, the operation it will back off and retry until [MaxTimeMS](https://docs.mongodb.com/manual/reference/method/cursor.maxTimeMS/#cursor.maxTimeMS) is reached.
+If the document is already locked, the operation will back off and retry until [MaxTimeMS](https://docs.mongodb.com/manual/reference/method/cursor.maxTimeMS/#cursor.maxTimeMS) is reached.

 Note that reads never block writes.
 MongoDB is also smart enough to recognize a so called no-op write: if the document you are trying to update was not changed by the update, it will not attempt to acquire a write lock.